aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.pivot/pivottable/set_auto_group_field/_index.md

 | Parameter | Type | Description |
 | :- | :- | :- |
 | pivot_field | [`PivotField`](/cells/python-net/aspose.cells.pivot/pivotfield) | The row or column field in the specific fields |
+### Remarks

+NOTE: This method is now obsolete.
+Instead, please use PivotField.GroupBy() method.
+This method will be removed 12 months later since October 2023.
+Aspose apologizes for any inconvenience you may have experienced.

 ### See Also